 Why do we still suck at doing the same when selling our work to our clients?
-No kidding, I mean it – we still stick to finding an easy, understandable and efficient approach to sell our own work, which is building easy and understandable things for others.
+No kidding, I mean it – we still suck at an easy, understandable and efficient approach selling our own work, which is building easy and understandable things for others.

 And I’m not talking about incomprehensible survey questionnaires or long, but unusable usability reports.
 What I’m actually talking about is the essence of the words we use to sell our services to others.

 And I’m not taking myself out of the equation.
-Let’s have a look at some typical phrases I tell potential customers to sell them the benefits of user experience design or usability testing:
+Let’s have a look at some typical phrases I tell potential customers to sell them the benefits of user experience design or user testing:

 - Great, you’re already doing quantitative data analysis, usability testing can uncover the reason behind your numbers